 Jaee Tee is a contemporary artist based in Kuala Lumpur, Malaysia.
 She works across several mediums including oil , acrylic, Chinese ink ,charcoal and mixed media.

 Her work is characterized by bold and expressive gestures and the use of techniques like impasto, gestural marks making and dribbling of paints.
 Jaee’s work probes the notion of perception, issues of real and unreal, and explore the relationships between nature and human.
 Her practice involves effectuating a sense of tension between the work and the viewer through incorporating variety of marks and materials to dominate the graphic composition narratives.
 Her experimentations on canvas are the visual outlets for her daily preoccupations, which range from grief at injustices in the world to personal quietude found within the everyday.

-Jaee has exhibited in many countries, including Fondazione Luciana Matalon , a contemporary art museum in Italy as well as The National Art Gallery of Maldives.
+Jaee's work has been exhibited across the globe at prestigious venues including the Carrousel Du Louvre in Paris , Fondazione Luciana Matalon , a contemporary art museum in Milan, as well as The National Art Gallery of Maldives.
 Her work has been selected for the prestigious publication “Atlas of Contemporary Art” by De Agostini, curated by authoritative experts such as Achille Bonito Oliva.
-In Asia, she is represented by art galleries in Singapore and Malaysia.
-Her works are collected by private and corporate clients across the world.
+She is represented by art galleries with branches located in Beijing, Shanghai, Shenzhen, Hong Kong , Malaysia and Singapore.

 I work primarily in the medium of paintings, with two distinct styles: abstract and figurative.
 My art tends to be spontaneous and experimental expressions of my responses to occurrences within my everyday life or to the tumult of global news cycles.